 We are using BT device to set a variable (%BToverride), then to launch a scene unless the profile has been launched before.
 Once calibration screen is open it won’t run again (%Startup).

 This task creates then opens a scene.
 It also notifies our headset override profile that set up has been completed (%Startup =1).
-The scene contains initial elements and few hidden ones that will become visible when selection is done.
+The scene contains initial elements and a few hidden ones that will become visible when selection is done.
 The calibration button simply closes the scene and enables a calibration profile.
-Time button hides other elements and enables all hidden UI elements including number pickers for hour and minute values.
+Time button hides other elements and enables all hidden UI elements including number pickers for an hour and minute values.
 These are written to variables %BTh and %BTm and converted later to a total number of seconds.
 The OK button closes the scene and sets the %B_Tmax value – which is the maximum battery life.
-Please note that %BT and %B_T spelling are intentional as not all variables will be cleared by the reset button later.
+Please note that %BT and %B_T spelling is intentional as not all variables will be cleared by the reset button later.

 This mode will measure how long your device lasts on a single charge.
 Bluetooth battery monitor will use this value to set a correct %B_Tmax.
 The profile alone is a simplified version of the main profile, all variable referenced have the %BTC prefix to it.
 Each time your device is disconnected from the mobile a notification is issued that gives you the option to continue measurement if the device is not discharged, or end the calibration if your Bluetooth device run out of power.